Asing1elife/asing1elife.github.io/_posts/2018-04-17-SpringBoot抛出ContextPath-must-start-with-xx-and-not-end-with-xx.md

 ---
-title: SpringBoot抛出ContextPath must start with '/' and not end with '/'异常
+title: SpringBoot抛出ContextPath must start with xx and not end with xx异常
 date: 2018-04-17
 author: asing1elife
 categories: